Best daily deals

 Chart shows the Bose Sport Earbuds frequency response compared to the SoundGuys ideal frequency response.

-The Bose Sport Earbuds (cyan) follows our ideal curve (pink) closely, except for in the sub-bass frequencies.
+The Bose Sport Earbuds (cyan) closely follow our ideal curve (pink) except for the sub-bass frequencies.

-The Bose Sport Earbuds features a tame frequency response for workout earbuds, and it reproduces vocals and string instruments well.
+The Bose Sport Earbuds feature a tame frequency response for workout earbuds, reproducing vocals and string instruments well.
 Typically, anything billed as a workout headset receives a hefty dose of bass emphasis, but here, bass notes sound reasonable.
-This makes it a bit easier to hear low-end sounds like a kick drum, without introducing much auditory masking.
+This makes it easier to hear low-end sounds like a kick drum without much auditory masking.
 Bose under-emphasizes treble frequencies between 5-9kHz, but it’s otherwise not far off the mark of our ideal.

 Lows, mids, and highs